sowmya061/Assignment/README.md

-More Torque Taxi Service Management System
+ASSIGNMENT -

 Features
+Vehicle Management
-Vehicle Management:
+Add Vehicle Using VIN:

-Add a vehicle using a VIN.
-Retrieve vehicle details using a VIN.
+Allows the addition of vehicles to the system by providing a valid VIN.
-Integrates with an external VIN decoder (e.g., NHTSA API).
+Integrates with an external VIN decoder (e.g., NHTSA API) to retrieve and store vehicle details.
+Retrieve Vehicle Details:

+Fetch detailed information about a vehicle using its VIN.
-Organization Management:
+Organization Management
+Create and Update Organizations:

-Create and update organizations with policies like fuel reimbursement and speed limit.
+Manage organizations with configurable policies, such as fuel reimbursement and speed limits.
-Hierarchical organization management with policy propagation.
+Supports hierarchical management with policy propagation to child organizations.
-Validation and Error Handling:
+Validation and Error Handling
+Validation:

-Comprehensive validation for VINs, organizations, and policies.
+Ensures proper validation for VINs, organization details, and policies.
-Proper error handling with meaningful HTTP status codes.

-Database-MongoDB
+Error Handling:

+Implements meaningful HTTP status codes and error messages to handle issues like invalid inputs or resource not found.

+Database
+MongoDB:
+Utilizes MongoDB as the database for storing vehicle and organization data.